shaolaizheyitao/MQTT/servers.md

 ## Mosquitto

 [Mosquitto](http://mosquitto.org) is an Open Source MQTT server.
 A public, hosted test server is also available ([more information](public_brokers))

-## Litmus Automation Loop

-[ Loop](http://litmusautomation.com ) is a cloud based MQTT broker with scalability, high availability and security at core.
-Loop provides full MQTT 3.1 support and JMS connectivity.
-It can handle extremely large numbers of connected clients.
-On the other side it can be connected to any ERP, CRM and enterprise architecture with ESB or NoSQL databases for blazing fast data storage.

 ## Mosca